Cisco-UKI-DevX/Webex-Teams-Chatbot-built.io-Lab/README.md

 ## Creating our Bot in Webex Teams and getting our access token

 Now we have our Teams account we have access to developer site for Webex Teams: https://developer.webex.com.
 This portal has guides to the Teams API, SDK's available and example projects to help you on your developer journey.
-We won't go into the details of this site in this lab but we do need to create our bot and get an access token/
+We won't go into the details of this site in this lab but we do need to create our bot and get an access token.

-To do this navigate to the 'My Apps' page of your account https://developer.webex.com/my-apps select 'Create New App' and when prompted choose the Bot type then complete the form which asks for Username / Bot Name, Bot Icon and a short discription.
+To do this navigate to the 'My Apps' page of your account https://developer.webex.com/my-apps select 'Create New App' and when prompted choose the Bot type then complete the form which asks for Username / Bot Name, Bot Icon and a short description.
 Once submitted, you will then be given an access token. ***Save this as we will use it later in the Built.io steps.***

 ![alt text](images/bot-bearer.gif)